The special linear version of the projective bundle theorem: A splitting principle.

 We finish this section with the theorem claiming that every special linear bundle of even rank is cohomologically symplectic in the following precise sense.

 \begin{theorem} Let $\Tc=(E,\lambda)$ be a special linear bundle of even rank over a smooth variety $X$.
-Then there exists a morphism of smooth varieties $p\colon Y\to X$ such that $p^A\colon A^*(X)\to A^*(Y)$ is injective and $p^*E$ has a canonical symplectic form $\phi$ compatible with trivialization $p^*\lambda$. \end{theorem} \begin{proof} Consider the same morphism $p\colon Y\to X$ as we used in the proof if Corollary~\ref{cor_dual}, i.e. $Y$ is an $\A^r$-bundle over $\SF(\Tc)$ such that
+Then there exists a morphism of smooth varieties $p\colon Y\to X$ such that $A^*(Y)$ is a free $A^*(X)$-module (via $p^A$) and $p^*E$ has a canonical symplectic form $\phi$ compatible with trivialization $p^*\lambda$. \end{theorem} \begin{proof} Consider the same morphism $p\colon Y\to X$ as we used in the proof of Corollary~\ref{cor_dual}, i.e. $Y$ is an $\A^r$-bundle over $\SF(\Tc)$ such that